vstinner/cpython_core_tutorial/core_developer.rst

 a developer.

-The unwritten definition is that other core developers expect from a core developer to maintain their contributions: long term *commitement*, since CPython requires long term support: 5 years or longer.
+The unwritten definition is that other core developers expect from a core developer to maintain their contributions: long term *commitment*, since CPython requires long term support: 5 years or longer.
 If a core developer writes a new large chunk of code but then disappears for whatever reasons, there is a risk that the code dies slowly.